-Those who used the "Get My Payment" tool to enter their direct deposit information should get their stimulus money 7-10 days later.
-You should be able to visit the IRS website and use the Get My Payment tool to find out what day your stimulus payment will be deposited.
+Those who used the "Get My Payment" tool to enter their direct deposit information should have gotten their stimulus money 7-10 days later.
+If you didn't, you should be able to visit the IRS website and use the Get My Payment tool to find out what day your stimulus payment was supposed to be deposited.
 Many people, however, have reported problems with the Get My Payment tool.

 For those who don't receive their monthly disability payment by direct deposit or Direct Express debit card, the IRS will send paper checks.
-On April 24, the IRS sent checks to those who filed tax returns and had incomes of less than $10,000, and on May 1, the IRS sent checks to those with incomes between $10,000 and $20,000.
+The IRS should have already sent checks to those who filed tax returns and had incomes of less than $90,000.
+On June 26, the IRS sent checks to those with incomes between $90,000 and $100,000.
 The IRS will continue sending paper checks for those with higher incomes according to the following schedule.

 July 3: $100,001 - $110,000